open-zaak/open-zaak/docs/api/experimental.rst

 * PUT ``/api/v1/rollen/{uuid}``
 * POST ``/api/v1/zaaknummer_reserveren`` – reserve a zaaknummer (identificatie) in combination with a bronorganisatie.
   The optional ``amount`` attribute can be specified to reserve identifications in bulk
-* POST ``/api/v1/zaak_registreren`` – create a zaak in combination with a status, rollen, zaakinformatieobjecten & zaakobjecten to immediately link it to this zaak.
+* POST ``/api/v1/zaak_registreren`` – create a zaak in combination with a status, rollen, zaakinformatieobjecten & zaakobjecten to immediately link them to this zaak.
 * POST ``/api/v1/zaak_opschorten`` - suspend a zaak and set a new status for the zaak
 * POST ``/api/v1/zaak_updaten`` - update a zaak in combination with a status & rollen to immediately link them to this zaak.
 * GET ``/api/v1/substatussen``